Common symptoms of COVID-19

 Vaccination against COVID-19

-Vaccination against COVID-19 has now started in the Netherlands, and Curacao will follow soon.
+Vaccination against COVID-19 has now started in Curacao.
 That means that we are now entering a new phase in this crisis.
 But unfortunately this does not mean that we can lift all the measures currently in place.
-Most people are still at risk and many people in the Netherlands are still infectious.
+Most people are still at risk and many people are still infectious.
 The basic rules can only be set aside once the vast majority of people have been vaccinated.

 How does this vaccine work?